ajgriman/ajgriman.github.io/_projects/the-flower.md

 # tags: []
 ---

-This is the main content area for 'La flor' (in ES).
+This is the main content area for 'The Flower' (in EN).
-Write your detailed project description here in ES using Markdown.
+Write your detailed project description here in EN using Markdown.
 This project is part of the 'nas-assas-do' translation set.